bluesky-social/atproto-website/content/blog/create-post.md

 ## Parsing Mentions and URLs

-Mentions of other accounts (by handle) and URLs in posts are generally expected to look and act as hyperlinks.
-In the Bluesky system, responsibility for parsing these patterns and creating links (called "facets") is not handled automatically by the server, and falls to the client.
+Mentions (tags of other accounts) and URLs are rendered in rich-text in the Bluesky client to make them visibly clickable.
+They're expected to look and act like hyperlinks.
+The client, not the server, is responsible for parsing these patterns and creating links (or "facets").

-These links are encoded as "facets", which are external rich text annotations on top of the plain text string that is the post text itself.
-The syntax is to have a list of annotations, each of which reference a byte range within the string, along with annotation context.
-It is important to note that facet start and stop indicators are counted by UTF-8 bytes, not Unicode codepoints, graphemes, or grapheme clusters.
-Different programming languages will have different affordances for working with bytestrings and counting by bytes, instead of Unicode strings and counting by codepoints.
-In this Python example, we use regex matching over bytestrings directly (which is supported by the Python standard library).
+Facets are external rich text annotations on top of the plain text string that is the post text itself.

-The two patterns to check for are handle mentions (which look like `@you.example.com`) and HTTP/S URLs (like `https://atproto.com/index.html`).
-This example code uses naive regexes to find both patterns.
-For URLs in particular, the standard is relatively flexible, making detection of URLs in plain text somewhat ambiguous.
-This example code does try detect word boundaries and not include some training punctuation, but does not handle URL decoding or several other complexities.
+In this Python example below, we'll check for handle mentions (which look like `@example.bsky.social`) and HTTP/S URLs (which look like `https://example.com`).
+Note that the regexes used here to identify mentions and URLs are fairly naive, and could be more rigorous.

 ```python
 def parse_mentions(text: str) -> List[Dict]: